ctrlaltwill/Boot-Camp-for-Obsidian/README.md

-# Sprout (Alpha)
+# Sprout

 Sprout (Formerly, Boot Camp for Obsidian) is a plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.
+It is currently in open Alpha testing.

 ## Quick start